mredem96/allInOneRepository-codeAlmostEverySingleDay/README.md

 if I manage to do so, making sense of them as libraries and frameworks, although that is secondary.

+# relevant examples

+if you want to check the work i did here, i recommend you to go to:

+- 24.cpp

 current work in progress projects:

 - library of cpp math expressions